Punjab: Ghaznavids and Ghuruds

-The Turkic Ghaznavids in the tenth century overthrew the Hindu Shahis and consequently ruled for 157 years in Western Punjab, gradually declining as a power until the Ghurid conquest of Lahore by Muhammad of Ghor in 1186, deposing the last Ghaznavid ruler Khusrau Malik.
-Following the death of Muhammad of Ghor in 1206 by Punjabi assassins near the Jhelum river, the Ghurid state fragmented and was replaced in northern India by the Delhi Sultanate.
+The Ghaznavids in the tenth century overthrew the Hindu Shahis and consequently ruled for 157 years in western Punjab, gradually declining as a power until the Ghurid conquest of Lahore by Muhammad of Ghor in 1186, deposing the last Ghaznavid ruler Khusrau Malik.
+Following the death of Muhammad of Ghor in 1206 by Khokhar or Isma'ili assassins near the Jhelum river, the Ghurid state fragmented and was replaced in northern India by the Delhi Sultanate.